 Also, both brands share many suppliers of ingredients such as fresh meat or fish.
 Many of these ingredients are sourced from local suppliers, and Orijen and Acana list many of these farms or other producers on their website and product packaging.
 Some examples of farms or producers will be discussed later on.

-Ingredients, especially meat, that is fit for human consumption is of a much higher quality than those that aren’t fit for human consumption and as a consequence can provide a more reliable source of high-quality nutrition to your dog.
+Ingredients, especially meat, that are fit for human consumption are of a much higher quality than those that aren’t fit for human consumption and, as a consequence, can provide a more reliable source of high-quality nutrition to your dog.

 Both Acana and Orijen claim that they do not conduct any laboratory studies on animals.
-Instead, they only test pets which are brought in for taste, stool, urine, and blood analysis from ‘loving homes.’
+Instead, they only test pets that are brought in for taste, stool, urine, and blood analysis from ‘loving homes.’

-While this is, without a doubt a marketing and promotional ploy, it does have some basis, as dogs will be able to digest certain ingredients easier as their digestive system is better suited to them.
+While this is, without a doubt, a marketing and promotional ploy, it does have some basis, as dogs will be able to digest certain ingredients easier as their digestive system is better suited to them.

 Acana vs. Orijen – What Are The Differences?

 Now we know some of the long lists of similarities between the brands, let’s break down the core differences.

 The most prominent difference is that Orijen formulas contain significantly more meat and fish ingredients than Acana formulas.

 Orijen formulas tend to contain between 85% and 90% meat and fish ingredients, while Acana formulas contain between 50% and 75% meat and fish ingredients.